brikis98/yevgeniy-brikman-homepage/_posts/2025-03-25-the-light-of-all-that-falls.md

 ## The not so good

-* With all the time travel, shape shifting, and thousands of years of history, the plot ends up being very convoluted.
+* With all the time travel, shape-shifting, and thousands of years of history, the plot ends up being very convoluted.

 ## Rating